Catching onto the Honor Rhythm

-God is working a strategy to change the world, but not by force and not by simply teaching good things
+God is on a campaign to change the world, but not by force and not by simply teaching good things

-Jesus is the key figure in that strategy, especially when he carries his cross
+Jesus is the spearhead of that campaign, especially when he carries his cross

-Jesus is the ultimate "honorable finisher," accepting unimaginable rejection and brutality without wavering in his loyalty to his mission
+Jesus is the ultimate "honorable finisher," accepting unimaginable rejection and brutality without wavering in his loyalty to the campaign

 As these ideas soak into us, we stay loyal to our assignment in life.
 Heaven's honorability seeps into us, and we live honorably.